 Most people are aware of how beef and pork production can harm the planet.

-As a result, rabbit meat is being promoted as the healthier and more sustainable choice.
+As a result, rabbit meat is promoted as a healthier and more sustainable choice.

 Unfortunately, this means rabbits are suffering directly at the hands of those who see them as “units of production.”